kieraliz/cse110/index.md

 - [X] Event Host for the Cyber Community in Association of Computing Machinery (ACM)
 - [X] Outreach/Events Coordinator for Girl Gains

 My career goal is to become an Information Security Engineer and Analyst.
-I've been working as a student intern at Intel for about 1.5 years.
+I've been working as an InfoSec Engineer and Analyst student intern at Intel for about 1.5 years.
 My internship has helped me understand the daily operations of a security organization and how to work in an agile team.
 I have also earned the ISC<sup>2</sup> [Certified in Cybersecurity](https://www.isc2.org/certified-in-cybersecurity?filter=featured&searchRoot=A82B5ABE5FF04271998AE8A4B5D7DEFD) certification, and I'm currently studying for the CompTIA [Security+](https://www.comptia.org/certifications/security) certification.

 ## My technical experience